NoahGX/Stock-Price-Forecast/README.md

 # Stock Price Forecast

 ## Overview
 The purpose of this Jupyter Notebook is to anayze stock prices using historical market data.
 It employs deep learning techniques, specifically LSTM Long Short-Term Memory (LSTM) networks, to forecast future prices based on past trends.
+TensorFlow (via its high-level API, Keras) is used to define and build the LSTM neural network model.

 ## Features
 - **Data Collection**: Fetch historical stock price data using the `yfinance` library.